 35.3.12.6 Operation for MLD listen interval

-During ML (re)setup, the value carried in the Listen Interval field in the (Re)Association Request frame sent by a non-AP STA affiliated with a non-AP MLD to an AP affiliated with an AP MLD represents a request by the non-AP MLD at the MLD level.
+During (re)association and corresponding ML (re)setup between a non-AP MLD and an AP MLD(#23044), the value carried in the Listen Interval field in the (Re)Association Request frame sent by a non-AP STA affiliated with a non-AP MLD to an AP affiliated with an AP MLD represents a request by the non-AP MLD at the MLD level.
 The Listen Interval value included by the non-AP MLD in a (Re)Association Request frame shall be in units of the maximum beacon interval of the requested links (see 9.4.1.6 (Listen Interval field)).
-The AP MLD, via the affiliated AP, may reject the ML (re)setup because the listen interval requested by the non-AP MLD is too large.
-After successful ML (re)setup, the AP MLD shall use the listen interval in determining the lifetime of frames that it buffers for the non-AP MLD.
+The AP MLD, via the affiliated AP, may reject the (re)association(#23044) because the listen interval requested by the non-AP MLD is too large.
+After successful (re)association(#23044), the AP MLD shall use the listen interval in determining the lifetime of frames that it buffers for the non-AP MLD.

-NOTE—The value of the listen interval negotiated during successful ML (re)setup remains unchanged for the duration of the association.
+NOTE—The value of the listen interval negotiated during successful (re)association(#23044) remains unchanged for the duration of the association.

 (…existing texts…)